oerdnj/dp2025/main.typ

 3. Authoritative Name Servers: These servers hold the real DNS records for particular domains and provide definitive answers to queries regarding domains within their zone.
 4. Recursive Resolvers: These systems sit in the middle between clients and authoritative servers and carry o but DNS queries on behalf of the end users, with very complex caching diameters to enhance on throughput and decrease on delay.

 The functioning of these components is done through a well-defined protocol that allows for both recursive and iterative queries; this helps in achieving reasonable resolution paths as well as convenience of the system.
-This architectural design allows DNS to deal with billions of queries in a day without faltering or crashing due to failures or attacks @rfc1034 @rfc1035.
+This architectural design allows DNS to deal with billions of queries in a day without faltering or crashing due to failures, mis-configurations, or attacks @rfc1034 @rfc1035.

 == Importance of DNSSEC